By using this site, you agree to the Privacy Policy and Terms of Use.

 • 1 tsp pure vanilla extract

-1. Make the Salted Caramel: In a heavy-bottomed saucepan over medium heat, slowly melt 1 cup granulated sugar without stirring, gently swirling the pan occasionally until it turns a deep amber hue.
-This should take about 8-10 minutes.
+1. Make the salted caramel: In a heavy-bottomed saucepan over medium heat, melt 1 cup granulated sugar in an even layer.
+Swirl gently until the sugar reaches a deep amber color, about 8–10 minutes.

-2. Add Butter Carefully: Remove from heat and immediately whisk in the chilled 6 tbsp unsalted butter until fully incorporated.
-Be cautious as it will bubble fiercely.
+2. Add butter carefully: Remove from heat and whisk in the chilled 6 tbsp unsalted butter.
+Expect vigorous bubbling; keep hands and face clear.

-3. Incorporate Sea Salt: Stir in 2 tsp flaky sea salt and set the caramel aside to cool slightly.
+3. Stir in salt: Mix 2 tsp flaky sea salt into the caramel and set aside to cool slightly so it won’t curdle the custard when added.

-4. Warm Milk & Cream: In a separate saucepan, heat 2 cups whole milk and 1 cup heavy cream until just simmering.
-Remove from heat.
+4. Warm milk and cream: Heat 2 cups whole milk and 1 cup heavy cream to just below a simmer, then remove from heat.

-6. Temper the Egg Mixture: Slowly pour the warm milk mixture into the yolks, whisking constantly to avoid scrambling.
+6. Temper the yolks: Slowly add warm milk to the yolks while whisking constantly to prevent scrambling.

-7. Cook the Custard Base: Return the mixture to the saucepan and cook over low heat, stirring constantly with a wooden spoon, until it thickens enough to coat the back of the spoon (about 170°F/77°C).
+7. Cook the custard: Return the mixture to low heat, stirring until it coats the back of a spoon and reaches about 170°F (77°C).
 Do not boil.

-9. Chill Completely: Let the custard cool to room temperature, then cover and refrigerate for at least 4 hours or overnight to allow flavors to meld.
+9. Chill thoroughly: Cool to room temperature, then refrigerate for at least 4 hours or overnight to let sugars hydrate and flavors meld.

-11. Freeze to Set: Transfer gelato to an airtight container and freeze for 2-4 hours to firm up before serving for optimal texture.
+11. Set: Transfer to an airtight container and firm in the freezer for 2–4 hours before serving.

 Tips for Success: Unlocking the Salted Caramel Gelato Magic